Aastha-Kumari-123/Assignment-cpp/README.md

 41.Program defining a simple class and creating an object.
 42.Program demonstrating private and public data members in a class.
 43.Program to demonstrate class member function.
-44.Program to read and display employee details using class 45.Program to perform arithmetic operations using class
+44.Program to read and display employee details using class.
+45.Program to perform arithmetic operations using class

 ---